OpenDDS/OpenDDS/docs/devguide/content_subscription_profile.rst

    The result of the join may be zero, one, or many samples.
    Fields from ``TB`` are copied to the resulting sample as described in step 1.

 #.
-Join keys of topic "``B``" (connecting it to other topics) are then processed as described in step 2, and this continues to all other topics that are connected by join keys.
+Join keys of topic ``B`` (connecting it to other topics) are then processed as described in step 2, and this continues to all other topics that are connected by join keys.

 #.
 Any constituent topics that were not visited in steps 2 or 3 are processed as "cross joins" (also known as cross-product joins).
    These are joins with no key constraints.